Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/WeakEventListener.md

 ### SubscribeToWeakCollectionChangedEvent(object target, object source, NotifyCollectionChangedEventHandler handler, bool throwWhenSubscriptionFails, string eventName)

 Subscribes to a weak event by using one single method.
-This method also takes care of automatic unsubscription of the event.This method subscribes to the [NotifyCollectionChangedEventHandler](#) which does not follow the`EventHandler{TEventArgs}` convention.
+This method also takes care of automatic unsubscription of the event.
+This method subscribes to the [NotifyCollectionChangedEventHandler](#) which does not follow the`EventHandler{TEventArgs}` convention.

 #### Parameters